-If you need a specific chapter in your required textbook but you never purchased it, I would suggest you reach out to your instructor and see if she/he/they can send you a PDF of the chapter you need.
+If you need more than 10% of the original content of the required textbook but you never purchased it, reach out to your instructor and see if she/he/they can send you a PDF of the chapter you need.

 Can someone still help me with research?

 Chat: (click on the box that says Chat With Us)